 Brown Spot Black Spot is fungus due to humidity.
-I too have to deal with that every Spring Here in Tx.
+I too have to deal with that every spring

 The leaves get wet and stay wet throughout the day creating a fungus,